JacobLarose8/Coding-Analytics_Work_Portfolio/README.md

 These are some coding projects I have worked on in my classes from scratch.
-Although limited in quantity, I believe these display an adaquete baseline of coding and analytics understanding.
+I believe the "XGBoost League Winners" Quatro file from R is the most comprehensive display of my coding and analytics skills.
+Although limited in quantity, these files display an adequate baseline of coding and analytics understanding.